joerg-schneider/airtunnel/README.md

 (*note:* we did not include an archival operator for `enrollment_summary` in the university DAG)

 #### Collected metadata
-One of Airtunnel's additional benefits is, that is extends Airflow's metadata model with data on load status, ingested raw files and lineage.
+One of Airtunnel's additional benefits is, that it extends Airflow's metadata model with data on load status, ingested raw files and lineage.

 To retrieve load status, simply do this: